SERVIR/IISLogger/README.md

 geolocation information.
 For more info on geoip2, please see: https://dev.maxmind.com/geoip/geolite2-free-geolocation-data

-**To use the GelocateIPs script, you will need to establish your own local copy of a country geoip2 database.**
+**To use the GeolocateIPs script, you will need to establish your own local copy of a country geoip2 database.**

-Your gelocation database table should be defined as:
+Your geolocation database table should be defined as:
 ```sql
 CREATE TABLE [YOUR_GEOLOCATION_TABLE]
 (